What’s New & Next in 2026 & 2027 at Tokyo Disneyland & DisneySea

 As a world-renowned fashion designer, Minnie Mouse will greet guests while wearing her latest design, which will change each season.
 Decked out with a big, polka-dot bow, Minnie’s Style Studio is where she designs, creates and photographs her new fashions.

-Disney Harmony in Color – Tokyo Disneyland’s 40th Anniversary new daytime parade features a harmonious world of vibrant colors.
-This replaced Dreaming Up, which debuted for the 35th Anniversary.
+Tokyo Disneyland’s latest daytime parade features a harmonious world of vibrant colors.
+This replaced Dreaming Up, and debuted for the 40th Anniversary.
+Normal new daytime parade cadence for Tokyo Disneyland is one every 5 years, so Harmony in Color will be replaced in April 2028.

 Harmony in Color kicks off with Tinker Bell, followed by many other characters from popular Walt Disney Animation Studios films such as Zootopia, Moana, Wreck-It Ralph, Coco, and more appearing on colorful floats full of fun.
 In the finale, Mickey Mouse and his friends appear, inviting guests to a world of colors and harmony.

-Soaring: Fantastic Flight – This hang-glider simulator ride offers a grandiose flight over some amazing locations around the globe.
+This hang-glider simulator ride offers a grandiose flight over some amazing locations around the globe.
 Soaring Fantastic Flight’s ride component is similar to Soarin’ in Walt Disney World and DCA, if you’re familiar with those.
 The video is identical, save for the finale.

 The big difference here is the build-up to that: Soaring Fantastic Flight has an incredibly lavish queue and impressive new pre-show with its own unique storyline that makes a world of difference and has impressive effects.
 The video also has one scene swapped out, and a new finale that ends over Tokyo Disney Resort.
 It’s worth seeing even if you’ve experienced Soarin’ elsewhere.